LukeYoung3000/LSY-Genisys/README.md

 ## About The Project

-**GenisysSlave-Simulator:** A Microsoft Windows application the allows a user to simulate a Genisys UDP slave device over a IP network.
+**GenisysSlave-Simulator:** A Microsoft Windows application the allows a user to simulate a Genisys slave device over a IP network.
 This application may be useful to SCADA developers that need to connect to a Genisys slave device without having a physical device.